handsontable/hyperformula/docs/guide/built-in-functions.md

 ever created.
 We wanted the same flexibility for HyperFormula but without the constraints of the spreadsheet UI.

-All implemented functions are grouped into 8 different categories:
+The latest version of HyperFormula has an extensive collection of {{ $page.functionsCount }} functions in 8 categories:

 * Date and time
 * Engineering